-To prevent children from being drawn into radicalisation, we make sure
+To prevent children from being radicalised into terrorism, we make sure:

-- Our filtering and monitoring systems will prevent and protect children from accessing extremist material. - Pupils are taught about British Values and staying safe online via the curriculum. - Children are provided with a safe space to discuss controversial issues and the skills they need to challenge extremist views. - Staff are trained to spot the indicators of radicalisation and extremism and how to report concerns as soon as possible. - The DSL attends Prevent awareness training and is aware of the latest guidance. - We assess the risk of the children in our school being drawn into terrorism, working with the local partnership.
+- Our filtering and monitoring systems will prevent and protect children from accessing extremist material - Children are taught about British Values and staying safe online via the curriculum. - Children are provided with a safe space to discuss controversial issues and the skills they need to challenge extremist views - Staff are trained to spot the indicators of radicalisation and extremism and how to report concerns as soon as possible - The DSL attends Prevent awareness training and is aware of the latest guidance. - We perform a risk assessment which assesses how our learners or staff may be at risk of being radicalised into terrorism (including online) using the counter terrorism local profile and updates from the local partnership.